Showing posts with label Willie Mays. Show all posts

 How Don Zimmer took the reins from Clemente and Mays in Puerto Rico

-With a lineup that included Roberto Clemente and Willie Mays, it was very unlikely that a career .235 major league hitter would steal the spotlight, but for a week during the 1955 Caribbean Series, Don Zimmer reigned supreme.
+With a lineup that included Roberto Clemente and Willie Mays, it was very unlikely a career .235 major league hitter would steal the spotlight, but for one week during the 1955 Caribbean Series, Don Zimmer reigned supreme.

 Don Zimmer crossing home plate with Santurce